jae2/puppet-101/README.md

 ### Step 1:

-Create the dev environment and jump onto the box:
+Create the dev environment and jump onto the box this bootstraps the vm with the core puppet packages:

 ```
 vagrant up
 vagrant ssh